dxps/goings-mobile/README.md

 - `themes` includes all theme related settings and components
 - `widgets` contains widgets that are being used in some of the screens

+## ToDos

+- try using the simpler bloc design